Demystifying HIPAA Compliance for Telepractice

 In all honesty, I suspect there are a few others out there, apart from you and me, who have had questions about HIPAA compliance and telepractice.
-There are have been numerous emails among ASHA Special Interest Group 18 on Telepractice (SIG18) members about which video-streaming platforms are compliant.
+There have been numerous emails among ASHA Special Interest Group 18 on Telepractice (SIG18) members about which video-streaming platforms are compliant.
 It seems we are all using something different.
-And then I came across this great infographic from The Connected Clinician that asserts “There’s No Such Thing as a HIPAA-Compliant App.”
+And then I came across this great infographic from The Connected Clinician that asserts, “There’s No Such Thing as a HIPAA-Compliant App.”
 It's enough to confuse anybody.
-In this post, I’ll share with you what I’ve been able to glean from my conversations on the topic, and from my own research.
+In this post, I’ll share with you what I’ve gleaned from my conversations on the topic, and from my own research.

 That seems to help a bit.
 We’re secure unless we record, which we sometimes do.
 Let’s you and I think about the security of recordings a little later, in another post.
 For now, we’ll continue to privacy.